 Spinach grows best between temperatures of 45 to 75 degrees Fahrenheit.
-If it's kept any cooler than that it will grow slowly and if it gets much warmer than that it will get tougher because higher temperatures will cause it to decide it's time to bolt, or go to seed.
-If it does get too warm for your spinach try to shade it, or bring it inside and into a sunny window.
+If it's kept any cooler than that, it will grow slowly.
+If it gets much warmer than that, it will get tougher because higher temperatures will cause it to decide it's time to bolt or go to seed.
+If it does get too warm for your spinach, try to shade it or bring it inside and into a sunny window.

-The soil level of your spinach must be kept constantly moist.
-Don't over water it though.
+The soil of your spinach must be kept constantly moist.
+Don't over-water it, though.
 Fungus and rot will ruin your crop quickly if it is exposed to too much water for too long of a period of time.
-To test the soil moisture level just stick a fingertip about an inch into the soil.
-If it feels dry then water the spinach.
-If it feels moist or wet leave it alone.
+To test the soil moisture level, just stick a fingertip about an inch into the soil.
+If it feels dry, then water the spinach.
+If it feels moist or wet, leave it alone.

 When choosing a fertilizer for your spinach, choose one with a slightly higher nitrogen content because nitrogen promotes leaf growth.
 Just be careful when fertilizing.
 Too much can be worse for the plant than none at all.